Specifications for the organisation of the Micro Cup – World Championship –

 d.
 Validation of shortened races

-Shortened races will be valid if at least 50% of the distance is sailed.
+Shortened races will be valid if at least a upwind and a downwind are sailed.

 The Championship shall be valid if at least three races are sailed.